Full name Dominic Peter Sibley

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Dominic Sibley is a prodigious talent who developed through the Surrey youth system while at Whitgift School on a sports scholarship.
-His first XI debut came at the end of the 2013 season and in just his third first-class match, against Yorkshire at The Oval, he became the youngest player to make a double century in the County Championship.
+Sibley developed through the Surrey youth system while at Whitgift School on a sports scholarship.
 At just 15 he made his Surrey 2nd XI debut, scoring 37 against Sussex at Horsham.
 That summer he made a double century for his club side, Ashtead.
 For the next two seasons he developed under the tutelage of Surrey academy director Gareth Townsend.
 He was selected for England Under-19s tour of South Africa in the winter of 2012-13 and made a century in the second Youth Test.
-Back in Britain he made no major impact for Surrey 2nd XI, scoring three half-centuries in 2013.
-But his talent was deemed worthy of a first XI debut.

 Amid the gloom of Surrey's relegation, Sibley was a rare source of pride.
-Much, possibly too much, was expected of him in 2014, when he was still aged just 18.
-He could only manage 156 runs at 15.60 apiece in six games before returning to the second eleven.
-But few at the club doubted that he would return and prove that his innings against Yorkshire was no one-off.
+Much, possibly too much, was expected of him in the next two seasons, when he was still a teenager.
+He managed only a dozen games in two years and was not a central part of a fast-improving Surrey squad, but few at the club doubted that he would return and prove that his innings against Yorkshire was no one-off.